 In Vietnam, a Bank-supported project benefited over 151,000 livestock farmers.
 A key feature of the project has been the implementation of good animal husbandry practices (GAHP).
 23,107 household-based producers received technology and learned techniques to reduce negative environmental impacts, 362 meat-processing plants improved their waste treatment systems and 489 wet markets upgraded their facilities to improve hygiene and food safety.

 In Colombia, the World Bank has engaged with local partners to pilot innovative approaches to sustainable cattle ranching production.
-The Colombia Mainstreaming Sustainable Cattle Ranching Project, co-funded by the UK government and the Global Environmental Facility, has allowed nearly 32,000 hectares of degraded land to be converted to silvopastoral systems allowing for the capture of 1.05 million tons of CO2 equivalent and the conservation of biodiversity, including 50 native species, since it started as a pilot project in 2011.
-Individual ranchers received training, technical assistance, key inputs such as planting materials at low costs, and financial incentives.
-The adoption of silvopastoral systems has achieved a 17% increase in milk production, 18.5% reduction in production costs, and 23% increase in average number of cows/hectare between 2011 and 2018.
+The Colombia Mainstreaming Sustainable Cattle Ranching Project, co-funded by the UK government and the Global Environmental Facility, provided ranchers with training, technical assistance, key inputs such as planting materials at low costs, and financial incentives.
+To date, about 32,000 hectares have been converted to the silvopastoral system, increasing incomes by up to $523 per hectare / per year and boosting milk productivity by an average of 36.2%.
+By rewarding farmers through payments for environmental services and encouraging natural regeneration, the project has also contributed to the conservation and enrichment of an additional 21,000 hectares of ecosystems that are key for world biodiversity.
+The project has helped farmers plant more than 2.6 million trees of 80 different species and sequestered more than 1.2 million tons of carbon.
 In addition, the World Bank Biocarbon Fund’s Initiative for Sustainable Forest Landscape (ISFL) program is testing approaches for reducing emissions from livestock through a partnership between IFC and Alqueria, a private company.
 Over the period 2018- 2021, the ISFL is providing US$ 1.5 million in financing to develop climate-smart dairy production in Orinoquia that reduces GHG emissions by 25% and ensures Alqueria's milk is produced in verifiable deforestation-free areas.